kumarkshitij171/BlogApp/Readme.md

 npm start
 ```

-The server will be running on port `8080`.
+The server will be running on port `8080` or Specified Port.

 ## Features